JujuAdams/Vinyl/docs/5.0/Introduction.md

 &nbsp;

 Vinyl is an audio system built for GameMaker 2023.2 that serves as a replacement for GameMaker's audio API.
 It builds on top of what GameMaker already provides by wrapping functionality in a more convenient form and by adding altogether new audio features for GameMaker games.
+Its biggest feature is being able to live update the properties and behaviour of audio without recompiling your game.

 There is one particular feature that Vinyl does **not** concern itself with, and that's loading audio via GameMaker's native audio groups.
 At some point in the future this may change, but GameMaker's audio group system works well enough for memory management so I don't feel a pressing need to augment it.
 Using audio groups to manage gain is crap though and Vinyl happily replaces that functionality with [its own label system](Labels).